matxckl/cinema-api/README.md

 Spring Boot 2 based REST API for fetching movie data from MySQL database

+### Data import ###

+* Data imported from text files to MySQL using Python and pandas library.
+* Jupyter notebooks and Python scripts attached in dataimport directory

 ### Build and run ###

 * Build with maven: mvn install or ./mvnw install in root project dir